Send the link below via email or IMCopy

 Social Bookmarking - Organise your web resources via tags (keywords)

 Instead of storing your web resources on a single computer, you can access your bookmarks on any computer with internet access.
-When you add a webpage to your Delicious bookmarks, you can add a summary of the resource & tags (keywords) to help you categorise & easily find your webpages.
+When you add a webpage to your Pocket bookmarks, you can tag the resource to help you categorise & easily find your webpages.

 Take a look at the tags down the left hand side of the page.

 By clicking on a tag you can see all of the web resources you

 Tags mean that you can search your bookmarks in a much more

 Pocket is a collaborative bookmarking service, which means that you can explore other users' bookmarks, or browse websites that Pocket recommends for you.
 So if you are looking for trending websites related to 'psychology', simply use the Explore option at the top of the page.
 To refine your search further you can look for things that have been tagged 'psychology' & 'micro-targeting'.

 RSS allows you to easily stay informed by retrieving the latest content from your favourite sites & delivering new content in short, easily digestible snippets.